Plug Your RV or Trailer Into A Solar Generator

 The Yeti runs everything in my camper, except for the AC compressor.
 I haven’t tried because I don’t want to trip the Yeti, but I know that a 13,500 BTU air conditioner requires more power than the Yeti can output.

 It also couldn’t run my 900W microwave, but I have since gotten a Comfee 700W microwave that it runs just fine.
-My 700W microwave requires about 1100 watts to run, so it’s within the limits.
+My 700W (output watts) microwave requires about 1100 input watts to run, so it’s below the limit.

 Being able to heat leftovers in the microwave when we’re boondocking without running a gas generator is awesome.